Adrenal Surgery

 Anesthesia

 The procedure is done under general anesthesia.
 Patient's position for Posterior Retroperitoneoscopic Adrenalectomy is prone.
-Our Anesthesia Team (anesthesiologist and nurse anesthetist) is highly qualified and experienced in providing anesthesia in this specific patient’s position.
-They are also have a great level of expertise in providing anesthesia to patients with multiple medical co-morbidities and also for providing specific type of anesthesia for patients with hypertension secondary to Pheochromocytoma, Cushing’s syndrome and hyperaldosteronism.
+Our Anesthesia Team (an anesthesiologist and a nurse anesthetist) is highly qualified and experienced in providing anesthesia in this specific patient’s position.
+They also have an outstanding level of expertise in giving anesthesia to patients with multiple medical co-morbidities and also for providing a particular type of anesthesia for patients with hypertension secondary to Pheochromocytoma, Cushing’s syndrome, and hyperaldosteronism.

 Your Operating Room

-All adrenal surgeries, including Posterior Retroperitoneoscopic Adrenalectomy (adrenal laparoscopic surgery from the back), are performed in specially design State-Of-Art Laparoscopic Operating Room.
-This operating room is equipped with cutting edge laparoscopic equipment and specifically design table allowing for positioning of the patient for this highly sophisticated procedure.
+All adrenal surgeries, including Posterior Retroperitoneoscopic Adrenalectomy (adrenal laparoscopic surgery from the back), are performed in a specially designed State-of-the-Art Laparoscopic Operating Room.
+This operating room is equipped with cutting-edge laparoscopic equipment and a specifically designed table that allows for patient positioning for this highly sophisticated procedure.

 State-Of-Art Laparoscopic Operating Room